cloutiertyler/RibbonGraph/README.md

 Therefore all that's required to have a social network is a declaration those rules.
 This is what RibbonGraph provides.

+> Why the name RibbonGraph?

+> Well the idea is that RibbonGraph wraps all the potentially very complicated logic of social network into a neat little package.

 Requirements
 ------------
 As of now this app is meant for use with the [djangorestframework](http://www.django-rest-framework.org) and it uses that projects base class APIException for all GraphAPIErrors.